 The Georgia Children’s Health Insurance Program (CHIP) has been available for over 20 years.
 While many people may ask, “What is CHIP Medicaid?” or “Is CHIP considered Medicaid?” the program is designed to help children who are not eligible for the Medicaid program in Georgia.
 Even if the parents of the children do not have Medicaid eligibility children still may be able to enroll in CHIP.
 To learn more about how to apply for CHIP in Georgia, what is covered by CHIP Medicaid and other important pieces of information, continue reading below.

-Georgia’s Children’s Health Insurance Program Overview
+What is Georgia’s Children’s Health Insurance Program?

 Both Georgia CHIP and Medicaid for children are designed to help children from low-income families still have access to affordable health care.
 CHIP in Georgia is called PeachCare for Kids.
 CHIP and Medicaid enrollment are very similar but follow different guidelines and procedures.
 Once a child is enrolled in PeachCare for Kids, he or she can see any medical provider that is in network with the Care Management Organization (CMO) associated with the CHIP program.
 Beneficiaries can pick a primary care doctor of their choosing as long as he or she is in network.

 Find out more about qualifications by downloading our free guide.

 Is CHIP considered Medicaid in Georgia?